Friday, November 15, 2024

 end.

 We move the cursor to the right of the period after end and click the CoqIDE down-arrow to compile the function next_weekday.
-If the compile is successful the function color changes to green.
+When the compile is successful the function color changes to green.

 After the successful compile, CoqIDE responds in the Messages' window with